millenialia/Surf-s-Up/README.md

 ## Testing the Landing Page

-You can test the landing page by clicking on the following link: [//link](https://surfs-up.vercel.app/)
+You can test the landing page by clicking on the following [link](https://surfs-up.vercel.app/)

 ## Getting Started